-- □ Have you identified partners that could support your broadband planning efforts? - □ Have you determined which partners will help make, decide, and inform parts of your broadband plan?
+- □ Have you identified partners that could support your planning efforts? - □ Have you determined which partners will help develop, decide and inform parts of your plan? - Do your partners fully represent the community the plan will serve?

-Broadband Planning Checklist (2/2)
+High-Speed Internet Planning Checklist (2/2)

 Ready to finalize your broadband plan?
-Use the checklist below to confirm you have all the components in place to move forward.
+Use the checklist below to confirm you have all the components in place to move forward